LorenzoEscobar/lorenzo.github.io/index.md

 - Spanish streamers have the 2nd highest follower amount.

 ### Contact
+Here is a zip file of the code and images used in this project!
+[TwitchAnalysis.zip](https://github.com/LorenzoEscobar/lorenzoescobar.github.io/files/8757896/TwitchAnalysis.zip)

 If you have any questions about the project contact me at LE.LorenzoEscobar@gmail.com